ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

 # Sample11 SRR18029359 /home/user/mypipeline/cellbarcodes/Sample11_three.csv
 ```

-You can also modify the file to use your own data.
-Here's how to interpret the content: The first column indicates the pool number.
+You can also modify the file for your own data.
+The first column indicates the pool number.
 In this project, we focus on Pool 11 of the OneK1K dataset, so we set the first column to Sample11.
 You can also use names like pool11 or number11—any consistent naming convention is fine.
 The second column specifies the RUN number you want to download.
 In OneK1K Pool 11, there are 20 RUNs in total.
-In this example, we only download the first 10.
+In this example, we only downloaded the first 10.
 If you want to use this pipeline for your own data, you need to know the SRR number (Sequence Read Archive ID) of your dataset, which can be easily found on the GEO website.
 The third column is the path to the cell barcode file for the pool.
 Since each pool has only one associated barcode file, the values in this column are the same across rows.

 Then we need to split the csv file into several csv files according to different individuals.
-You do not need to do anything, just run this command.
+Run the following command.
 You may need to change the path to your own path:

 ```
 # 5-10 seconds
-./pipeline4_step0_cellbarcodes.sh list_file=./list_user_input.txt root_path=/home/user/mypipeline
+./step0_cellbarcodes.sh list_file=./list_user_input.txt root_path=/home/user/mypipeline
 ```

-The script will also generate two new script under your root path:
+The script will also generate two new files under your root path:

 ```
-/home/user/mypipeline/list_test_srr.txt
-/home/user/mypipeline/list_test_individuals.txt
+/path/to/mypipeline/list_test_srr.txt
+/path/to/mypipeline/list_test_individuals.txt
 ```

+These files will be used in Step 3.2 and 3.3.

 ### 2.2 Create Environment
-One of biggest advanatage of our pipeline is that it is very easy to use.
-You do not need to download and install any packages, which may be very tedious and annoying in most of time.
-If you use our pipeline, you do not need to worry about this point.We will already prepare all packages and softwares for you in a compressed file.
-Now, we can tell you how to do that.
-Please make sure you are at the folder `./mypipeline`; otherwise, use the command `cd ./path/to/mypipeline`.
+One of biggest advanatage of our pipeline is that it is easy to use.
+Users do not need to go through the tedious process of downloading and installing individual packages.
+We have prepared all packages and softwares in a compressed file.
+Follow the instructions below to access it.

+**First,  make sure you are at the folder `./mypipeline`; otherwise, use the command `cd ./path/to/mypipeline`**.
+This is step is very important to run the pipeline sucessfully.

 ```
-# it usually take some hours
+# it usually take several hours to download and unzip the files
 wget -O reference_test.tar.gz "https://zenodo.org/records/15252609/files/reference_test.tar.gz?download=1"
 tar -xzvf reference_test.tar.gz

 # if you do not want to wait, please use our script so that you can run the command on SLURM
+# The whole process will take about 5 hours to finish.
+Hope you can wait for it.
+Because you do not need to do anything to deal with environment but waiting.
 sbatch \
   --job-name=dl_ref \
   --output=logs/dl_ref_%j.out \